MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 	- Body of the message: enter **If you can open the protected and restricted document attached to this email, then try to change it.**

-6. In the body of the message, under the text we added in the previous step, paste the link copied to your clipboard from the prior task.
-A link for the named file **ProtectedDocument1.docx** should now appear.
+6. In the body of the message, under the text you added in the previous step, paste the link copied to your clipboard from the prior task.
+A link for the file named **ProtectedDocument1.docx** should appear.

 8. Select **Send**.